 This number is so important that it was the topic of the first article I ever wrote, way back in 2007.
 It’s here, but don’t read it.
 This will be a much more useful article.

 So why do visitors convert?
 What are the factors?
-How can you increase the conversion rate on your website?
+How can you increase conversion rates on your website?

 Every visitor to every page came to your site for a reason.
 Understanding this is the key.
 Each of them has questions and desires, hopes and fears.
 Your ability to convert them starts with your ability to understand them and to speak to their specific needs.